 Just four months later, on 10th February 1840, the couple wed in the Chapel Royal of St James’s Palace.
 The Queen wore white, setting a tradition that would endure, and flowers in her hair, while the Prince looked dashing in his field marshal uniform.

-The couple said their vows at 1pm, with Victoria arriving in a procession of carriages from Buckingham Palace, and was escorted down the aisle by her uncle, The Duke of Sussex.
-Twelve young bridesmaids carried her train, of her white satin dress, to which a sapphire brooch was pinned: the evening before, Albert gave this brooch to his fiancee, which her great-great granddaughter Elizabeth II still wears to this day.
-Victoria also she carried a posy of orange blossoms – a symbol of fertility that would prove true: Victoria and Albert had nine children.
+The couple said their vows at 1pm, with Victoria arriving in a procession of carriages from Buckingham Palace, and was escorted down the aisle by her uncle, the Duke of Sussex.
+12 young bridesmaids carried the train of her white satin dress, to which a sapphire brooch was pinned: the evening before, Albert gave this brooch to his fiancee, which her great-great granddaughter Elizabeth II still wears to this day.
+Victoria also carried a posy of orange blossoms – a symbol of fertility that would prove true: Victoria and Albert had nine children.

 The newlyweds spent a three-day honeymoon at Windsor Castle where they had first met, as The Queen could not afford to take too long away from her office.
 She called her wedding day as ‘the happiest day of my life!’ and described the wedding night as ‘most gratifying’.